Turkish voters choose between Erdogan and Kilicdaroglu in presidential run-off - ExBulletin

 Turkish voters choose between Erdogan and Kilicdaroglu in presidential run-off

-ANKARA Turkish voters returned to the polls on Sunday to decide whether the country’s longtime leader extends his increasingly authoritarian rule into a third decade or is toppled by a challenger who has promised to restore a more democratic society.
+ANKARA, Türkiye — Turkish voters returned to the polls on Sunday to decide whether the country’s longtime leader extends his increasingly authoritarian rule into a third decade, or is toppled by a challenger who has promised to restore a more democratic society.

-President Recep Tayyip Erdogan, who has ruled Turkey for 20 years, is favorite to win another five-year term in the second round after falling just short of an outright victory in the first round on May 14 .
+President Recep Tayyip Erdogan, who has ruled Turkey for 20 years, is favorite to win another five-year term in the second round, after coming within a whisker of an outright victory in the first round on May 14.

-The divisive populist who made his country a geopolitical player finished four percentage points ahead of Kemal Kilicdaroglu, candidate for a six-party alliance and leader of Turkey’s main centre-left opposition party.
+The divisive populist finished four percentage points ahead of Kemal Kilicdaroglu, candidate for a six-party alliance and leader of Turkey’s main centre-left opposition party.
 Erdogan’s performance came despite crippling inflation and the effects of a devastating earthquake three months ago.

+Speaking to reporters after voting at a school in Istanbul, Erdogan noted that this was the first presidential run-off in Turkey’s history.
+He also praised the high turnout in the first round and said he expected turnout to be high again on Sunday.

+I pray to God that it (the election) will benefit our country and our nation, he said.

 Kilicdaroglu (pronounced KEH-lich-DAHR-OH-loo), a 74-year-old former bureaucrat, described the run-off as a referendum on the country’s future.